-As long as the ingredients are pure and quality ingredients, any one of these three main types of detoxing wraps (as well as the newer options such as infrared heat and lipase wraps) may provide benefits.
+As long as the ingredients are pure and quality ingredients, any one of these three main types of detoxing wraps (as well as the newer options such as infrared heat and lipase wraps) may provide benefits but there is a limit to what any of them can do for weight loss goals.
 Please read on about what is realistic to expect and what is just not realistic to expect.

 What type of body wrap works best?

 There's a fairly big selection .... in addition to the basic 3, which are herbal combinations, detoxing clays and minerals, there are custom wrap solutions that include seaweed, collagen, MSM, a digestive enzyme called lipase or aloe vera.
 Regardless of the type of body wrap chosen, most involve wrapping you from head to toe.
 Exceptions to that rule include infrared heat body wraps and steam canopy no wrap wraps.

 Some spas also offer targeted wraps, where only your problem areas are addressed such as your chin or tummy.
 I ponder the wisdom of this.
 If there is a substantial difference in price between the targeted and full wrap, or you truly do just have one area you want to reduce, targeted wraps might work well for you.
 However, if the bodywraps offered to target problem areas are not a lot less expensive than a full wrap, why not go ahead and treat the entire body?